ALT Cost Essentials: How much does it cost to move to Japan?

-Interested in teaching in Japan, but unsure how much it could cost?
+Interested in starting your journey as an English teacher, but unsure how much it would cost to move to Japan?
 Many aspects of life in Japan are going to be different from what you are familiar with.
-Here are some key considerations prior to committing to teaching in Japan.

-You will need to have approximately 500,000 yen available to you in accessible cash so you can cover costs to set up your apartment and sustain yourself until the first pay day.
+As an ALT with Interac, you will need to have approximately 500,000 yen available to you in accessible cash so you can cover costs to set up your apartment and sustain yourself until the first pay day.

 If you’re a westerner, you can use a website like Skyscanner to calculate travel costs.